The East Asian Studies Program and Department offer two certificates for minoring in East Asian Studies.

 Independent Paper

 Students pursuing a major that prevents writing a long paper on an East Asian topic, but who would like to pursue the certificate, have the option of writing a paper independent of a course.
 He or she would need to find a faculty member in the East Asian Studies Department to advise the writing of the paper, or to consult with the Program Director on their outline.
-Students should be aware that they will not be awarded credit through the University for this independent work; it will count only in terms of attainment of the East Asian Studies Program certificate.
+Students should be aware that they will not be awarded credit through the University for this independent work; it will count only in terms of attainment of the East Asian Studies minor.

 Is It Necessary to Take a 200-Level Content Course?